taoky/gadgets/README.md

 # gadgets

-This is a gadget collection of TaoKY.
+This is a gadget collection of taoky.

 You may see something useful or useless here.